Best Cross-Country Ski Pants of 2026

 Taking good care of your cross-country ski pants will help them to last a long time.

 As with most technical outdoor apparel, you’ll want to note the washing instructions on your pants and avoid throwing them in a normal wash load.
 Wash according to the manufacturer's instructions and avoid detergents that are bad for technical fabrics.
-Learn more about how to wash your outdoor apparel in our guides.
+Learn more about how to wash your outdoor apparel in our gear care and cleaning guides.

 While you may not need to wash your Nordic ski pants after every use, you should store them in a dry place out of direct sun.